rpgreview/papersandpaychecks/pnp.md

 **Magic Missile**

-The Magic Missile perk is the ability of a character to succeed in either a Knowledge or Craft skill, depending on Profession (Researcher or Technician, respectively).
+The Magic Missile perk is the ability of a character to succeed in either a Knowledge or Craft skill, depending on Profession (Researcher or Tradesperson, respectively).
 The character will receive level-5 magic missiles per strategic turn, which will result in an automatic '12' to their die roll.
 This represents that at sometime in the past the character has researched exactly this subject or carried out this particular practical task.

 **Multitasking**